Companhia Zaffari

-Companhia Zaffari (Portuguese to "Zaffari Company") is the fifth largest Brazilian company that has a chain of supermarkets and hypermarkets in Rio Grande do Sul, and some shopping malls, two being in São Paulo.
-Currently the company has 37 super and hypermarkets.
+Companhia Zaffari (Portuguese for "Zaffari Company") is the tenth largest Brazilian company that has a chain of supermarkets and hypermarkets in Rio Grande do Sul, and São Paulo.

-The company is the only Brazilian supermarket chain that doesn't focus on low prices, instead, they focus on giving the consumer a good "shopping experience", having well-organized and comfortable stores, and offering a high level of customer service.
-Zaffari is privately owned by the Zaffari family, making the Zaffari family worth 18.5 Billion (BRL).
+According to the ranking of the Brazilian Association of Supermarkets (ABRAS) in 2023, it is one of the most efficient companies in the Hypermarket and Supermarket sector, and the twelfth supermarket chain in the country in annual revenue.
+Currently, the Zaffari Group has 41 stores nationwide.

 History

 Companhia Zaffari's history began in the 1930s, in a small family.

 In 1935, the founder Francisco José Zaffari and his wife, Santina de Carli Zaffari, built a small grocery store, placed in front of the couple's residence, in the Sete de Setembro village on the Erechim city.

 Years later, in 1947, Zaffari moved with his family to Erval Grande, where he opened a new store, now better structured.
 His children's played key role in that growth, helping the father in managing the store.